MarcWeber/gradualc/README.md

 which should play well with other languages.

 # High level goals

+Getting rid of lock ins.
+If you have a project idea in mind you have to choose and settle on a language like PHP.
+Once you outgrow it (need app).
+You either have twice the work or need to switch language (major time effort).
+MicroPython -> switch to CPP.
+I am tired of learning new tools :-)

 Try to the future in the sense of providing a dev system which can turn into a specialist as needed while playing well with existing solutions allowing you to reuse your existing knowledge.